 Charles Vanderburg is a senior research scientist in the Macosko Lab of the Stanley Center for Psychiatric Research at the Broad Institute of MIT and Harvard.
 With his background in neuroanatomy and molecular pathology, Vanderburg has developed a repertoire of technical and analytical skills that allows him to identify, procure, and process micro-scale histopathological regions from brains and other tissues.
-He is currently helping to create a single-cell expression atlas of the wild-type mouse brain, which has exciting potential for extrapolation to include human pathological conditions.
+He is currently working to create single-cell expression atlases of the human brain in health and disease, which has exciting potential for extrapolation to human neuropathological and psychiatric conditions.

 Prior to joining the Broad Institute in 2018, Vanderburg was director of the Advanced Tissue Resource Center at Harvard NeuroDiscovery Center, with a concurrent appointment at the MassGeneral Institute for Neurodegenerative Diseases.
 He was also an associate professor at the Center for Interprofessional Studies and Innovation of the MGH Institute of Health Professions.
 He has prior experience as a research program analyst for Partners Healthcare and held a 5-year fellowship at Harvard Medical School.